-We at Caythorpe Primary School believe everyone has the right to access a full, inspiring and engaging curriculum.
+We believe everyone has the right to access a full, inspiring and engaging curriculum.
 We view every child as an individual and endeavour to support all of their needs fully.
 Every teacher is a teacher of every child or young person including those with SEND.